 Concerns around the introduction of compulsory self-testing by employers or others in positions of power, which could result in further stigma, were also raised.45

-Research consistently shows that harm reduction programmes - such as needle and syringe exchange programmes and opioid substitution therapy – are the most effective ways of reducing the spread of HIV among people who inject drugs.36
+Research consistently shows that harm reduction programmes, such as needle and syringe exchange programmes (NSPs) and opioid substitution therapy, are the most effective way of reducing the spread of HIV among people who inject drugs.48 49

-However, because the scale of drug use in Myanmar is particularly extensive, existing harm reduction services fail to meet the escalating demand by people who inject drugs.52 In particular, OST sites need to be scaled up.
+However, because the scale of drug use in Myanmar is particularly extensive, existing harm reduction services are failing to meet the escalating demand by people who inject drugs.52 In particular, OST sites need to be scaled up.
 Currently only around 50 OST sites are in operation, reaching around 17% of people who inject drugs.53 54

-The government has recognised this need to scale up their commitment to strengthening harm reduction services, and has since allocated an additional US$1 million (as part of the US$11 million domestic funding commitment towards HIV services) for methadone as a form of opioid substitution.41 However, critics suggest that this sum will not be enough to curtail the growing dependency on drug use within the country.42
+The government has recognised the need to scale up its commitment to strengthening harm reduction services, allocating an additional US$1 million (as part of the US$11 million domestic funding commitment towards HIV services) for methadone as a form of opioid substitution in 2016.55 However, critics suggest that this sum will not be enough to curtail the growing dependency on drug use within the country.56

 Preventing mother-to-child transmission (PMTCT)